JohnEarnest/Decker/docs/decker.md

 | `typeof danger`          | `"danger"`                                                                                  |
 | `danger.js[x args...]`   | Evaluate a string `x` as JavaScript, optionally called with arguments `args`                |

 If `danger.js[x]` is called with a single argument, it will evaluate `x` as JavaScript and return the result.
 If the result of evaluating `x` is a JS function and additional arguments are supplied, those arguments will be passed to the function and it will be called.
 Lil values are automatically translated to JS values and vice-versa.
 Numbers, strings, lists, and dictionaries are recursively converted as copies, with appropriate coercion between the respective type systems.
 Array interfaces are converted into `Uint8Array` objects and vice-versa (irrespective of `cast`) using a shared underlying data store, allowing both Lil and JS to observe future mutations to such a data structure.
 Array _slices_ are not converted.
 Resizing Array interfaces from Lil may reallocate the internal buffer, breaking any shared references.
 Deck, Card, or Widget interfaces are passed unmodified, but should be treated as opaque values from the JS side.
 Functions are wrapped in thunks: Lil functions are exposed to JS as JS functions accepting and returning JS values, and JS functions are exposed to Lil as Lil functions accepting and returning Lil values.
-Any other values- including arbitrary JS objects and Lil tables or otherinterfaces- are converted to a JS `null` or a Lil `0`, respectively.
+Any other values- including arbitrary JS objects and Lil tables or otherinterfaces- are converted to a JS `null` or a Lil `nil`, respectively.

 Thunked Lil functions called from JS do not include any execution quota limits, and can therefore lock up Decker if used improperly.
-If any errors are thrown when evaluating `x`, it will return `0` and print error messages to the JS console; if more elaborate error handling is desired, implement it JS-side.
+If any errors are thrown when evaluating `x`, it will return nil and print error messages to the JS console; if more elaborate error handling is desired, implement it JS-side.
 Directly calling internal Decker functions is not advised, as these do not necessarily represent a stable API; prefer passing Lil functions into JS to allow it to manipulate the Decker environment whenever possible.
 Decker reserves a global JavaScript Object named `ext` where injected JS may attach functions or data without risk of colliding with Decker's global definitions.
 Decker also offers a function named `ext_add_constant(k,v)` which can be used to install functions or data in Lil's global scope, binding a JS string `k` with a JS value (which will be converted as described above).
 When feasible it is _recommended_ that users package their JS extensions as Lil modules and expose thunked JS functions in the module dictionary instead of installing new global functions with `ext_add_constant()`.

 A few examples:
 ```lil